MihailStamenov98/quickbase/README.md

 ## Overview

 To test the solutions, run `main.py` and follow the instructions.
-Three approaches were implemented:
+Four approaches were implemented:

 1. **BERT Encoder**:
    - Descriptions of all given JSON files are encoded using the BERT encoder to receive vector representations of all JSON files.